AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rule-discount-minimum-purchase.md

 exl-id: dc06cd12-d23b-4836-9ad2-93ca60dac927
 feature: Merchandising, Price Rules, Shopping Cart
 ---
-# Cart price rule example - discount with minimum purchase
+# Cart price rule example - discount with minimum product price

 Cart price rules can be used to offer a percentage discount based on a minimum product price in the cart.
 In the following example, a 10% discount is applied to all products in the whole cart when at least 1 product with a price over $30.00 from a specified category is added to the cart.
 The format of the discount is as follows: